uhh-lt/kaldi-tuda-de/README.md

 Preprocessed read sentences from the [German Wikipedia](https://de.wikipedia.org/), the [European Parliament Proceedings Parallel Corpus](http://www.statmt.org/europarl/) and a crawled corpus of direct speech can be found [here](http://dialogplus.lt.informatik.tu-darmstadt.de/downloads/speechdata/all_corpora_filtered_maryfied.txt.gz)

-The scripts expect to find one gzipped text files containing all the sentences (each on its own line) in data/local/lm/cleaned.gz
+The scripts expect to find one gzipped text file containing all the sentences (each on its own line) in data/local/lm/cleaned.gz

 The preproccesing with [MARY](http://mary.dfki.de/) canonicalizes numbers, literals and abbreviations and removes all punctuation.
 E.g. 51 is changed into "einundfünfzig".
 Spelling is currently not canonicalized, but rules to translate from old German spellings (pre-1996 and pre-2004/06) are planned for a later release.